-An additional open space area will be included as shown in Figure 12.
+An additional open space area will be included.
 The open space area includes two open grass lawn areas, a playground, and seating areas.
 Recreation amenities will also include a wetland west of the development area, meadows and a continuous natural surface trail incorporated throughout the Subject Property.